Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 # Monitor external models

-We can use monitoring to track behavior of external models running outside of the Hydrosphere platform.
+We can use monitoring to track the behavior of external models running outside of the Hydrosphere platform.
 This article describes how to register an external model, how to trigger analysis over your requests and how to retrieve results.

 @@toc { depth=1 }